 A classical education cultivates wisdom and virtue by nourishing the soul on truth, beauty, and goodness.
-Students at FCS pursue wisdom and virtue at every grade level and in each of the many disciplines offered to our students.
+Students at Verideia pursue wisdom and virtue at every grade level and in each of the many disciplines offered to our students.

-The FCS method of classical education is centered around the Trivium, which contains three areas of study based on the stages in a child’s mental development.
-At FCS we focus on the first two stages of the Trivium.
+The Verideia method of classical education is centered around the Trivium, which contains three areas of study based on the stages in a child’s mental development.
+At Verideia we focus on the first two stages of the Trivium.
 The first stage, or the Grammar period, takes advantage of a young student’s great natural ability to absorb large amounts of material, whether math facts, science, or a second language.
 The Lower School, grades kindergarten through six, teaches the foundational academic content for all future studies, and enriches student lives as they learn poetry and music and Shakespeare.

 Students at ages eleven-thirteen are growing new neurons in the part of the brain that controls “executive function,” i.e. reasoning ability.
 The second stage of the Trivium, known as the Dialectic period, takes advantage of this brain development.
 The Dialectic can also be thought of as the logic or reasoning phase, and this is the focus of the Middle School, grades seven & eight.
 Here students are ready to take the facts of learning and make logical connections between them, to assess the importance of the academic content, to question and analyze, and seek truth.